 - Simulating multiple aquifer systems with irregular layer elevations

 - Contaminant transport processes and simulations

-- Calibration of groundwater flow models
+- Calibration of groundwater flow models - manual and automatic calibration

 - Prediction and visualization of results in 2-D and 3-D

 This course is ideally suited for hydrogeologists,

 geologists, climate change experts, environmental and agriculture engineers who are diving into

 the use of groundwater analytic and numerical models to

 make informed decisions.